cherryensign/PONG-Flutter-mini-game/README.md

 A mini game developed in Flutter and Dart.
 The game has animations, score counter, start screen, hints, pause screen, gestures, etc.
+Apk also added so you can try and play✌️
 Secret: You cannot beat the enemy! it's coded like that!🤫🤭

 It's actually based on a pong game project developed by Mitch Koko on which he provided a tutorial on his youtube channel.
 I have took this project futher ahead by adding more components like start,hint, pause screen, etc.